-RoboKiller also observed over a 100% decrease in daily call volume of the social security phone scam.
+RoboKiller observed a >100% decrease in daily call volume of the social security phone scam.
 In a normal month, this scam accounts for over 30% of the total phone scams in our database.
-During COVID-19, volume decreased to about 1/8th of its normal average.
+During COVID-19, volume decreased to about 1/8 of its normal average.

 While scam calls may be less frequent, though – they’re more of a threat than ever.
 Scammers are getting more savvy, and they’re focusing their limited resources on getting the most bang for their buck by exploiting peoples’ fears.